PetarMacedon/PetarMacedon/README.md

   - HTML
   - CSS
   - Bootstrap
+  - JavaScript
-  - Well as my first web project and other small web projects and excersises
+  - My first web project and other small web projects and excersises
   - I can also share my perspective on the importance of communication engineering in web development
-  - Choosing to pursue a career in this field
-  - JavaScript
 ### ⚡ Fun fact
-  - When I start coding, I feel like I'm transported out of this world and into the digital matrix.
-It's like I'm Neo from The Matrix, except instead of dodging bullets, I'm dodging bugs and syntax errors.
-And as I work on creating cool web applications, I have a vision and concept to innovate the programming world in new and exciting ways, helping others through technology
+  - With coding, I feel like I'm transported out of this world and into the digital matrix.
 ## Front-End projects
 - ### HTML, CSS, Bootsrtap
   - ### [First static web project](https://github.com/PetarMacedon/FirstProject-HTML-CSS-BOOTSTRAP)